OHBA-analysis/osl-dynamics/doc/install.rst

     mamba env create -f osld.yml
     rm osld.yml

-This environment file will only install the osl-dynamics package.
-You will have to install the dependencies (numpy, scipy, etc) yourself.
+This environment file installs osl-dynamics and its dependencies, but not TensorFlow.
+You will be able to load, prepare and analyse data, but not train models.

 Install the latest development code (optional)
 ----------------------------------------------